nasa/Common-Metadata-Repository/metadata-db-app/README.md

     }
   }

+#### Tag Association

+  {
+    "native-id": "org.nasa.something.quality\C12-PROV_A42\1",
+    "user-id": "jnorton",
+    "format": "applcation/edn",
+    "metadata: {
+      "tag-key": "org.nasa.something.quality",
+      "associated-concept-id": "C12-PROV_A42",
+      "revision-id": 1, (optional field),
+      "value": "string to be indexed" or "data": "arbitrary JSON <= 32K" }
+  }

-_Note the absense of provider-id for tags.
-Tags are system level entities and are always assigned the sytem level provider, CMR._
+_Note the absense of provider-id for tags and tag assoications.
+These are system level entities and are always assigned the sytem level provider, CMR._

 ### Sample Tombstone (deleted concept) JSON